THINKLab2020/carekit-hyperprotect-lab/Lab_Documentation.md

 ```
    <br/>

 1. One final preparation step is required prior to running the ansible playbook.
-The DBaaS MongoDB admin ID and password needs to be added to the mongo URI, as this value will be passed into the command line when invoking the playbook.
+The  admin ID and password used when creating the MongoDB instance needs to be added to the mongo URI.
+This specific formatting is required, please use the below example as a reference.

-    _ Ensure that the entire string including all 3 replica hosts are in the uri string, and also the Cluster name at the end.
+    Ensure that the entire string including all 3 replica hosts are in the uri string, and also the Cluster name at the end.

-    _ Example:
+    Example:

-    `mongodb://admin:password@dbaas30.hyperp-dbaas.cloud.ibm.com:28162,dbaas29.hyperp-dbaas.cloud.ibm.com:28130,dbaas31.hyperp-dbaas.cloud.ibm.com:28222/admin?replicaSet=Cluster_Example`
+    ```mongodb://admin:password@dbaas30.hyperp-dbaas.cloud.ibm.com:28162,dbaas29.hyperp-dbaas.cloud.ibm.com:28130,dbaas31.hyperp-dbaas.cloud.ibm.com:28222/admin?replicaSet=Cluster_Example```

 - Replace 'admin' and 'password' with the proper admin ID and correlated password into the MongoDB URI string provided after provisioning the DBaaS instance.
 <br/>

-2. Now that the Public IP address has been added as a listed host, and the location of the public SSH key was specified, it is now time to run the ansible playbook for setup.
+1. Now that the Public IP address has been added as a listed host, and the location of the public SSH key was specified, it is now time to run the ansible playbook for setup.
 Use the following command in order to run the playbook properly.
     - Notice that the initial portion of the extra variable being passed to the playbook starts with _db=_.
 This is required to specify which variable is being passed to the ansible playbook.

 Command Example: